A Norwegian submarine arrived in Faslane this weekend for a routine visit to the base near Glasgow.

 Well, delving into the world of fantasy fleets, the Type 212/CD wouldn’t be my choice of SSK, personally I would go for the A26 design and have 4-6 of them in two different sizes, 2xPeligic and 4xOceanic ER.
 Failing that I would prefer to have 4x JPN Taigei class SSKs, no AIP, just more Lithium ion batteries.
 But that’s just my preference!

-It’s really a bit subjective to give an opinion on.
-The continental shelf (0-200m) is really mostly to shallow for SSN ops, although they obviously do operate here.
-The closer to shore, the shallower the water, again more suited to SSK ops.
 The Baltic’s whilst deep, is only so in certain areas, also contains a lot of fresh water run off from the rivers that flow into it.
 This causes deep keeping issues for SMs.
 Additionally there is only one very restrictive way in/out, so generally not somewhere you want to put a SSN into.
-It’s really a play pond… Read more ยป
+It’s really a play pond for SSKs.
+Back in the late 70s/80s we put our O boats in there on a regular basis.

 No mate not mine!
-Mine was always Stbd side fwd outer middle rack, nice and quiet up there.๐ด๐ด๐
+Mine was always Stbd side fwd outer middle rack, nice and quiet up there.😴😴😂

 Haha.
 Funny how people get attached to certain locations.

 Sorry, assumed everyone realized I was being entirely facetious w/ that answer (hence, winking emoji at end of text).
-Will strive to either more clearly label attempted humor in the future, or forego attempts altogether. ๐ค
+Will strive to either more clearly label attempted humor in the future, or forego attempts altogether. 🤔

 And an additional diesel sub/UUV base on the East Coast for easy access to the North and Baltic Seas.